antosubash/blog/src/_posts/microservice/netcore-microservice-with-abp-saas-services-part-5.md

 ---
-title: ".Net Core microservice application with ABP - SaaS Services - Part 5"
+title: ".Net Microservice application with ABP - SaaS Services - Part 5"
 excerpt: "In this post we will see how to do the create SaaS Service for our microservice application"
 date: "2022-03-19T03:00:00.000Z"
 videoId: h0yWwQ_2mzs